U.S., Taiwan to start formal trade talks under new initiative | Law-Order

 U.S., Taiwan to start formal trade talks under new initiative

 It said the start of the formal talks would be for the purpose of reaching agreements with "high standard commitments and economically meaningful outcomes".
-It did not mention the possibility of a broad free trade deal, which is something Taiwan has been pressing for.
+Deng said one topic would be China's economic coercion, a reference to actions Beijing takes to block trade with countries it is in dispute with, such as when Lithuania allowed Taiwan to open a de facto embassy in its capital.

 - Country: